Israeli Premier League

 The competition formed in 1999 following the decision of the Israel Football Association to form a new league.
-It is also ranked 21st in the UEFA coefficients of leagues based on performances in European competitions over the last five years.
+It is also ranked 15th in the UEFA coefficients of leagues based on performances in European competitions over the last five years.

 Since 1932, a total of 15 clubs have been crowned champions of the Israeli Football League.
-Of the thirty clubs to have competed since the inception of the Israeli Premier League in 1999, six have won the title: Beitar Jerusalem (twice), Hapoel Be'er Sheva (three times), Hapoel Tel Aviv (twice), Maccabi Haifa (seven times), Maccabi Tel Aviv (six times), and Ironi Kiryat Shmona (once).
-The current champions are Maccabi Haifa, who won the 2021–22 season.
+Of the thirty one clubs to have competed since the inception of the Israeli Premier League in 1999, six have won the title: Beitar Jerusalem (twice), Hapoel Be'er Sheva (three times), Hapoel Tel Aviv (twice), Maccabi Haifa (ten times), Maccabi Tel Aviv (eight times), and Ironi Kiryat Shmona (once).
+The current champions are Maccabi Tel Aviv, who won the 2024–25 season.

 Background

 The Israeli Premier League was founded in 1999 to replace its predecessor Liga Leumit (which became the second division) when the Israel Football Association decided to reshuffle all the leagues in hopes of improving competition.
 In its first season there were 14 clubs; the top thirteen clubs from the 1998–99 season and the top place club from the Liga Artzit (then, the third division).
 That season three clubs were relegated and one from Liga Leumit was promoted.